 The built-in cord retainer holds the cord in place for more stability, preventing power cuts while you work.
 This model uses an EZ-Empty reusable collection bag, making it a green option that saves you money and time.

 We like the EZ-Empty reusable bag that comes with this vacuum.
-It’s designed for ease of use, so your maintenance time is reduced too.
+It’s designed for ease of use, so your maintenance time is reduced.
 The high mulching capacity also means that you’ll waste fewer trash bags as well.

-Leaf vacuums can be loud and frustrating to deal with, but this model keeps noise levels down.
+Leaf vacuums can be loud and frustrating, but this model keeps noise levels down.
 It runs at 68 decibels, much quieter than other models.
-You can tidy in peace, without disturbing those around you.
+You can tidy in peace without disturbing those around you.

 The cord retainer makes a difference in the versatility and maneuverability of this vacuum.
 You don’t have to worry too much about accidentally disconnecting the machine, and it won’t cut out while in use.
-It gives you consistent cleaning and is a great feature for a corded vacuum.
+It gives you consistent cleaning and is an excellent feature for a corded vacuum.

-Unlike other models, this vacuum doesn’t switch easily between its different modes.
+Unlike other models, this vacuum doesn’t switch easily between different modes.
 So, you’ll have to attach different tubes for vacuuming and blowing.
-Customers don’t mind this too much, but it’s worth noting the extra bit of preparation needed.
+Customers don’t mind this too much, but the extra bit of preparation is worth noting.

 |Air Speed||Max.
 250 mph|